kailash-manasarovar/statement/docs/timeline/2023/december.md

 - It looks doctored a little, the top half is not me, but the bottom half does look like me.
 - I know immediately that, without any doubt, they have sound and video clips of me masturbating.
 - I show my friend in Lourdes this search result directly from the Google search function on my mobile.
+- They will remove this result from Google search the day after I post a screenshot of it on Twitter: https://x.com/1FRGVN/status/1748728422262546895.

 ## Meeting Alessandra